About and Contact

 While I have an associates in Chemistry, I do not have a strong physics background, which is behind a lot of the phenomenon described on these pages.
 I can't guarentee the accuracy of the information on this site, but as I research and my understanding improves, I go back and edit my pages with more accurate explanations.

 Basic Physics/Chemistry 101 concepts may not be cited, but more niche or complex ideas will be cited in text.
+Please visit these links, they hold valuable and fascinating information!
 My conclusions drawn from research are not cited since they are from myself (said reasearch will be cited beforehand).
 Pure speculation is indicated by smaller greyer text.

 These pages use JavaScript for the sidebar links (use the sitemap section on the homepage to navigate if you have JS disabled).
 JS is also used for the light/dark mode buttons, by default this site is in lightmode.
 If you click either button your browser will store two words ('theme' and 'light'/'dark') to remember which mode you selected, so that it will be the same when you return.
 No other information is stored.